logpy/logpy/README.md

 Examples
 --------

 LogPy enables the expression of relations and the search for values which satisfy them.
-The following code asks for one number, x, such that `x == 5`
+The following code is the "Hello, world!" of logic programming.
+It asks for `1` number, `x`, such that `x == 5`

 ~~~~~~~~~~~Python
 >>> from logpy import run, eq, membero, var, conde
 >>> x = var()